Resources for congregations

 The trip, including travel, took five days.
 We carpooled in private vehicles.
 Costs included travel, hotels, food and admission fees ($600 total).
 Scholarship money was available for those who need assistance.

 Montgomery: the National Memorial for Peace and Justice, The Legacy Museum, the Freedom Rides Museum, and the Rosa Parks Museum

 Birmingham: 16th Street Baptist Church, Kelly Ingram Park and the Birmingham Civil Rights Institute

 Atlanta: King Center and the Center for Civil and Human Rights and the Martin Luther King, Jr., National Historic Park (including Dr. King’s boyhood home)

 What’s next for the pilgrims?

-The pilgrims will gather on June 26 to reflect on their travels and beginning planning to how to communicate to the congregation some of our experiences and what action we may propose to further CUCC’s work for racial justice.
-Meanwhile, Roger is gathering ideas to create a resource for other congregations considering making a racial justice pilgrimage.
+After the pilgrimage, the pilgrims presented a program to the congregation, describing some of our experiences and what actions we proposed to further CUCC’s work for racial justice.
+This page is one ongoing project: a collection of resources for other congregations considering making a racial justice pilgrimage.